-- The validation of clustering structures is the most difficult task - To evaluate the "goodness" of the resulting clusters, some numerical measures can be exploited - Numerical measures are classified into two main classes - External Index: Used to measure the extent to which cluster labels match externally supplied class labels. - e.g., entropy, purity - Internal Index: Used to measure the goodness of a clustering structure without respect to external information. - e.g., Sum of Squared Error (SSE), cluster cohesion, cluster separation, Rand-Index, adjusted rand-index, Silhouette index
+- Numerical measures are applied to judge various aspects of cluster validity - Numerical measures can be classified into three classes - External Index: Used to measure the extent to which cluster labels match externally supplied class labels. - e.g., entropy, purity - Internal Index: Used to measure the goodness of a clustering structure without respect to external information. - e.g., Sum of Squared Error (SSE), cluster cohesion, cluster separation, Rand-Index, adjusted rand-index, Silhouette index - Relative Index: Used to compare two different clusterings or clusters. - Often an external or internal index is used for this function, e.g., SSE or entropy